Lambswool Baby Blanket

 The shorn wool then heads to the sunny Hawkes Bay for scouring, before travelling to Woolyarns in Wellington for carding and spinning.

-Once the yarn is in single ply form, it's shipped up to the big city of Auckland where Inter-Weave turn it into beautiful fabric.
+Once the yarn is in single ply form, it's shipped up to Auckland where Inter-Weave turn it into beautiful fabric.

-The fabric is then brought back to Palliser Ridge where it all began, where lovely Glenda cuts it into shape, adds the satin and the leather badging, before packaging them up in beautiful gift boxes made by the good folk at Port Nicholson Packaging in Wellington.
+The fabric is then brought back to Palliser Ridge, where it is cut into shape, and the satin and leather badging added, before packaging them up in beautiful gift boxes made by the good folk at Port Nicholson Packaging in Wellington.

-*give or take a couple of centimetres due to the handmade nature of these items
+Generous cot size.
+Dimensions 120cm W x 150cm L (give or take a couple of centimetres due to the handmade nature)

 Palliser Ridge in New Zealand’s North Island is part of the Wools of New Zealand Ltd integrity programme and were one of the very first New Zealand farms to be accredited under the Responsible Wool Standard for Marks and Spencer UK.

-Kurt Portas runs the 1320-hectare [1150-hectare] coastal property with his wife Lisa, and as a young Kiwi family with two boys, Axel (8 years) and Beauden (5 years), they’re committed to working with nature and their 10,000 sheep.
+Kurt Portas runs the 1320-hectare [1150-hectare] coastal property with his wife Lisa, and as a young Kiwi family with two boys, Axel (8 years old) and Beauden (5 years old), they’re committed to sustainably working with nature and their 10,000 sheep.

-The off-grid accommodation and on-farm tour enterprises also add value to the business and highlight their sustainable management practices.
+Their off-grid accommodation and on-farm tour enterprises add value to the business and highlight their sustainable management practices.